bluevisor/NNN/README.md

 1.  **Capture:** The `DrawingView` captures the user's strokes.
 2.  **Snapshot:** When the drawing changes, a snapshot of the view is taken.
 3.  **Resize:** The snapshot is resized to 28x28 pixels, the input size required by the MNIST model.
 4.  **Grayscale Conversion:** The resized image is converted into a grayscale pixel buffer.
-The colors are likely inverted during this process to match the MNIST training data format (white digit on black background).
+The colors are inverted during this process to match the MNIST training data format (white digit on black background).
 5.  **Predict:** The `MNISTClassifier` Core ML model takes the 28x28 grayscale pixel buffer as input and outputs a prediction (the recognized digit).
 6.  **Display:** The application UI updates to show the resized preview, the grayscale preview, and the final predicted digit.